Design Workflow for Explicit MPC

 nv (≥ 0) measured plant disturbance signals.

-Thus, you must fix most MPC design parameters before creating an explicit MPC controller.
+Thus, you must fix all the other MPC design parameters to specific values before creating an explicit MPC controller.
 Fixed parameters include prediction models (plant, disturbance and measurement noise), scale factors, horizons, penalty weights, manipulated variable targets, and constraint bounds.

 For information about designing a traditional MPC controller, see Controller Creation.

 For information about tuning traditional MPC controllers, see Refinement.

 Reference and measured disturbance previewing are not supported for explicit MPC.
 At each control interval, the current ny reference and nv measured disturbance signals apply for the entire prediction horizon.

 To limit the number of regions needed by explicit MPC, include only essential constraints.

 Avoid constraints on plant outputs.
 If such a constraint is essential, consider imposing it for selected prediction horizon steps rather than the entire prediction horizon.

 Establish upper and lower bounds for each of the nx = nxc + ny + nv independent variables.
 You might know some of these bounds a priori.
 However, you must run simulations that record at least the nxc controller states as the system operates over the range of expected conditions.
 It is important that you do not underestimate this range, because the explicit MPC control function is not defined for independent variables outside the range.